 If you didn't get the general consensus, "Junior-year Amanda" is MUCH happier.
+And cooler (obviously in fifth grade terms).
 What is the key to this increased happiness?
 I have learned to put things in perspective and be grateful for what I have going for me in the present.
 Not only is this optimistic tendency important to me, I have noticed that it has rubbed off on those close to me.
 They comment on how happy I am and I see them picking up little habits here and there.
 For instance, if I don't do as well on something as I would've liked, I use that as motivation to knock the next assignment out of the park.

 So, as a result of being more positive, you not only benefit your health, but also those you care about.
-As mentioned in an article on Psychology Today by Sherrie Carter, "Simply put, when you hang out with happy people, you tend to feel happier, have more energy, and feel less stressed."
-Establishing optimistic tendencies doesn't need to happen over night.
+Picking up optimistic tendencies doesn't need to be in twofold.
 This is all part of building healthy relationships.
 Which, if you're like me, is crucial during your college years.

-Grateful thinking doesn't have to focus solely on the good in life, either.
+Grateful thinking doesn't have to solely focus on the good in life, either.
 Sounds counterintuitive, right?
 Believe me, it isn't.
 It is important to also look at regrets.
 Overcoming these negative thoughts helps us view these situations in a better light.
-In a past Health and Fitness class I took, I wrote letters to people I may have hurt.
-This was simply a way to get my words out; I did not send them.
-But, it was through this exercise that I was able to reflect on the good times and move on.
+I have written letters to people "for whom I may have caused trouble", just to get my words out.
+I did not send them.
+But, it was through this exercise that I was able to reflect on the good times we had and move on.
 These were not written with the intent of apologizing or saying what I did was wrong.
-It was purely a way of forgiving myself.
+It was simply a way of forgiving myself.